Names of large numbers

 Names of numbers above a trillion are rarely used in practice; such large numbers have practical usage primarily in the scientific domain, where powers of ten are expressed as 10 with a numeric superscript.
+However, these somewhat rare names are considered acceptable for approximate statements.
+For example, the statement "There are approximately 7.1 octillion atoms in an adult human body" is understood to be in short scale of the table below (and is only accurate if referring to short scale rather than long scale).

+The Indian numbering system uses the named numbers common between the long and short scales up to ten thousand.
+For larger values, it includes named numbers at each multiple of 100; including lakh (105) and crore (107).

-Indian English does not use millions, but has its own system of large numbers including lakhs and crores.
-English also has many words, such as "zillion", used informally to mean large but unspecified amounts; see indefinite and fictitious numbers.
+English also has words, such as zillion, that are used informally to mean large but unspecified amounts.